 about the author

 Nina Farley has an MS in Animals and Public Policy from Tufts University's Cummings School of Veterinary Medicine.
 She currently resides in New England and works for an animal welfare nonprofit.
-She has two cats and a polka dotted dog, all rescues.
+She has two cats and two dogs, all rescues.